What is CAPM?

 The Capital Asset Pricing Model (CAPM) estimates the expected return on an investment given its systematic risk.
-The cost of equity, which is defined as the required rate of return for equity holders, is calculated using the CAPM.
+The cost of equity – i.e. the required rate of return for equity holders – is calculated using the CAPM.

 Table of Contents

-Under the specific context of equity investors, the discount rate that pertains to just shareholders is referred to as the “cost of equity” — which is the required rate of return to equity investors that the capital asset pricing model (CAPM) is used to calculate.
+Under the specific context of equity investors, the discount rate that pertains to solely common shareholders is referred to as the “cost of equity” — which is the required rate of return to equity investors that the capital asset pricing model is used to calculate.

 The cost of equity is most commonly estimated using the CAPM, which links the expected return on a security to its sensitivity to the overall market.